header-banner-AI.jpg

 Driving down food waste with artificial intelligence

 In factories today, much of the work is done by machines.
-But machines are programmed to make the same product, while fruit and vegetables naturally vary in shape; so imperfect produce is often rejected.
-The UK's Institute of Mechanical Engineers estimate up to half of all the food produced in the world – equivalent to two billion tonnes – ends up as waste each year.6
+But machines are programmed to make the same product, while fruit and vegetables naturally vary in shape, so imperfect produce is often rejected.
+The UK's Institute of Mechanical Engineers estimates that up to half of all the food produced in the world – equivalent to two billion tonnes – ends up as waste each year.6

 Human brains vs artificial intelligence

-Every second of every day, our brains are calculating and combining sensory data, and coming up with conclusions.
-It’s still humans who manage agriculture and food production, who design food products, who make grocery choices at the supermarket.
+Every second of every day, our brains calculate and combine sensory data and come up with conclusions.
+It’s still humans who manage agriculture and food production, who design food products, and who make grocery choices at the supermarket.
 But agriculture needs to become more efficient to feed the future world population.
 Companies need to cut down on food waste and energy costs.
 And there’s the rise of the Internet of Things – the interconnected system of devices, sensors and machines that transmit and share data – in the everyday world.
-Could it now be time to let AI do some thinking for us.
+Could it now be time to let AI do some thinking for us?

 Related articles